Gervonta Davis: Davis vs. Santa Cruz

-Making his PPV debut on October 31, 2020, on Showtime, Davis moved back down to super featherweight and recaptured his vacated WBA (Super) title against Léo Santa Cruz, who had picked it up in a vacate title fight.
-The fight took place at The Alamodome in San Antonio, Texas.
-Early in the fight, Davis was knocked down by Santa Cruz, however it was not ruled a knockdown.
-In round 6, Davis caught Santa Cruz with a sharp left uppercut and the Mexican immediately fell to the canvas.
-The referee stopped the fight and Davis retained his lightweight title, while also recapturing the WBA (Super) super featherweight title.
 At the time of the stoppage, Davis was leading on all three judges' scorecards by the identical margin, 48–47.
 Over the course of just under six rounds, Davis had been out-landed and out-thrown by his opponent despite being the more accurate boxer: he landed 84 of 227 punches thrown (37%), while Santa Cruz landed 97 of 390 thrown (25%).
 His knockout of Santa Cruz was selected as the winner of The Ring Magazine Knockout of The Year award for 2020.
+Prior to the fight, Mayweather was hoping the fight would attract around 1 million PPV buys, up to 2 million.
+The event reportedly sold around 225,000 PPV's.